 RAID 5 (5 disk) + 1 disk online spare = 2TB.
 So we have 2.5 TB capacity when using RAID combination above, but if we don’t use any RAID we will have 8x500GB = 4TB

-Because this is a server that serve as file server for about 300 busy peoples don’t afford to have long downtime.
+Because this is a server that serves as a file server for about 300 busy peoples don’t afford to have long downtime.

-If one disk fail on RAID1 (operating system) then we have other disk that will run without any performance degradation.
+If one disk fails on RAID1 (operating system) then we have other disks that will run without any performance degradation.

 If one disk FAIL on RAID 5 (data ) then the online spare disk will kick in and system running without any performance degradation.
-If another 1 disk fail before we have a chance to replace the first broken one than we still have all data but with performance degradation.
-But if another one harddisk fail then we lose all data, so we have double protection here.
+If another 1 disk fail before we have a chance to replace the first broken one then we still have all data but with performance degradation.
+But if another one hard disk fails then we lose all data, so we have double protection here.
 We can have all the data if 2 hard disk fail.
-Although we lose 1.5TB capacity for RAID configuration we have robust harddisk protection if one or two harddisk failed.
+Although we lose the 1.5TB capacity for RAID configuration we have robust harddisk protection if one or two hard disks failed.

 2. RAID disk setup

 Setup RAID by pressing CTRL+R keys when the server start-up.
 The user interface is quite simple, you just need to highlight the controller type and then press F2 – Operation.
 Choose new virtual disk.
-Choose RAID1 (mirroring) and add the harddisk you want to include to RAID1.
-RAID1 need even quantity, so it can be 2, 4,6, or 8 disks.
-Using the same interface we can create another new virtual disk for RAID 5 and add harddisk you want to include in this RAID.
-RAID 5 need minimum 3 harddisk and your total harddisk capacity when using RAID 5 is n-1, where n is harddisk quantity.
-More detail steps on RAID configuration is here.
+Choose RAID1 (mirroring) and add the hard disk you want to include to RAID1.
+RAID1 need even quantity so it can be 2, 4,6, or 8 disks.
+Using the same interface we can create another new virtual disk for RAID 5 and add hard disk you want to include in this RAID.
+RAID 5 needs minimum 3 harddisk and your total hard disk capacity when using RAID 5 is n-1, where n is harddisk quantity.

 3. Setup Windows Server 2008 Standard edition.

-We need to insert bootable OS disk in the server, just follow … when you come to the screen to choose where you want to install the OS, you will not see the disk to choose, this is normal because the dick controller need the correct driver.
-Download RAID controller from below, I got this URL from DELL support after I call them because I always failed installing Windows 2008 standard edition. http://downloads.dell.com/FOLDER03587450M/2/SAS-RAID_Driver_98GDG_WN32_6.603.06.00_A03.EXE
+We need to insert bootable OS disk on the server, just follow … when you come to the screen to choose where you want to install the OS, you will not see the disk to choose, this is normal because the dick controller needs the correct driver.
+Download RAID controller from below, I got this URL from DELL support after I call them because I always failed to install Windows 2008 standard edition. http://downloads.dell.com/FOLDER03587450M/2/SAS-RAID_Driver_98GDG_WN32_6.603.06.00_A03.EXE

 Extract to USB disk or flash disk and Plug it to the server you will need this when installing windows 2008 server.